oldham123/cfa_level_iii/_readings/Reading 2 Guidance for the Standards.md

     - Vote proxies in an informed an responsible manner
       - Use a cost-benefit analysis to determine which proxies should be voted
     - Client brokerage should be used to benefit the client
+      - If a client directs a manager to use specific brokerage, then it is acceptable to do so, even if it wouldn't result in best execution
     - When reallocating IPO trades in corrective action, this must be done in the client's best interest
       - Client portfolios must not bear the risk of improper trades
       - No client may suffer losses due to improper trades